softwaregoat/React-Rafa-Animation-Site/README.md

 3. visite http://localhost:5173/

 #tip
-If you wanna publush it on netlify, just follow the steps.
+If you wanna publush it manually on netlify, just follow the steps.
 1. npm run build
 2. copy _redirects file to dist foloder.
 3. upload dist foloder on netifly deploy directly.